ibm-cloud-docs/Backup/oracle-plugin.md

 # Getting started with the Oracle plug-in
 {: #Oracleplugin}

-The Oracle plug-in is an add-on and is installed with the Backup Agent on the Oracle Database host.
+The Oracle plug-in is an add-on that you can install with the Backup Agent on the Oracle Database host.
 Through the Cloud Backup Portal, you can configure jobs, back up Oracle Databases to a secure, remote vault, and restore Oracle Databases.
 The Oracle plug-in integrates into the existing architecture.
 {: shortdesc}

 ## Capabilities provided